 Call center metrics are performance indicators that help you measure the success of a program, script, or individual agent.
 Base your call center metrics on the goals and objectives of your business so you can ensure success.

 Here are seven important call center performance metrics:

 1. Average Handle Time

-Average handle time (AHT), sometimes known as call length, is a call metric that calculates the average amount of time an agent spends on each individual call.
+Average handle time (AHT), sometimes called length, is a call metric that calculates the average amount of time an agent spends on each call.
 This metric includes: